 When done with resistance, this can help you build the leg strength and coordination you need to move the way you should.
 This is especially helpful in sports where you’re changing direction, stopping immediately, and accelerating again as quickly as possible, like in volleyball or tennis.

 The cone configurations (done with resistance from VertiMax) can have you moving laterally, forward, backward, and diagonally.
 This exercise will help you focus on acceleration on balance as you’re moving about.

-Training to Become a Master of your Craft
+Training to Become a Professional Athlete and Become a Master of your Craft

-Having the proper equipment to help assist you with speed and agility training can definitely give you that boost in your performance that you’ve been looking forever.
-However, you don’t have to have all these sorts of accessories to do well — but they do help!
+Having the proper agility and speed training equipment to help assist you with speed and agility training goals can definitely give you that boost in your performance that you’ve been looking to achieve.
+While you don’t have to have all these resistance equipment to do well, they do help!

-Professional athletes and coaching staffs around the world utilize technology like VertiMax that specialize to help elevate athletic performance.
+Professional athletes and coaching staffs around the world utilize the VertiMax patented resistance technology to help elevate athletic performance.

-The drills can help you focus on the challenges ahead while the resistance can push you past your potential.
-It’s important, that, no matter which program you have — you focus on your positioning, vision, and each individual movement.
+Also use the 8 Best Agility Training Exercises to help you focus on the challenges ahead while the resistance can push you past your potential.
+It’s important, that, no matter which program you have — focus on your positioning, vision, and each individual movement.

 Hopefully, with practice, you won’t have to focus too much on the rotation of your hips, the movement of your arms, the way your core moves or the direction you want to move your body — but that it will all come natural with time.

 However, when you’re first starting out, you should definitely do your best to focus on form before adding resistance.
 Training to become a master takes practice and dedication— and starting from square one.